-Not only does a TAVI/TAVR procedure act as shining armour for a heart patient with no hope, it also has faster recovery time in general cases.
-In fact, the ease of performing, recovery time and process is as simple and equivalent to that of a coronary angioplasty or in some cases even a coronary angiography.
+Not only does a TAVI/TAVR procedure act as shining armor for a heart patient with no hope, it also has faster recovery time in general cases.
+In fact, the ease of performing, recovery time, and the process are as simple and equivalent to that of a coronary angioplasty or in some cases even a coronary angiography.
 In most cases, a patient is expected to recover within 3-4 days post a TAVI/TAVR procedure.
-During the recovery, the doctors will prescribe medicines and also follow up with tests and physical examination.
+During the recovery, the doctors will prescribe medicines and also follow up with tests and physical examinations.

 That said, a TAVI/TAVR treatment has both benefits and risks involved.
 Some of the benefits include: